Ayxin, Golos, and Ryxi watched as the interlopers descended into the gorge.

 Now they could negotiate.

 One should always negotiate from a position of power.

 "Avatar of Ash!"
 What answered her was a burst of necromantic mana.

 A prickle of instinctual panic struck the Dragon-kin, bone-deep and likewise born from the blood.
 It was the dread of desolation, the fear of destruction, an anxiety shared by all living beings.

-Her opponent stood, no longer as a man, but as a humanoid fount of death.
+Her opponent stood no longer as a man—he was now a humanoid fount of death.

 No, not death, Ayxin realised.
-The sooty fire smothering the man's physical form was something worse than death itself.
+The sooty fire smothering the man's physical form was worse than death.
 Tenebrous flashes of netherworld-fire the likes of which Ayxin had never seen licked at the edge of her vision.

 Her unassuming opponent had become the embodiment of eradication and extinction.
-In front of the terrifying visage of absolute annihilation, all beings and things material could be made immaterial.
+In front of the terrifying visage of absolute destruction, all beings and things material could be made immaterial.

 "A year from now," Jun's voice came across with searing intensity, sending shivers up her spine.
 "The Yinglong will mark the passing of his children."

 "Insolence!"
 Ayxin simultaneously activated the latent powers of her draconic bloodline just as Jun delivered his threat; instantly, her dragon soul repressed any feeling of dread and panic.